Jamie PackerProjects

 Exploratory Analysis

-Before building any models, I needed to answer a fundamental question: how many matches (maps) does a player need before their playstyle metrics stabilise?
+How many matches (maps) does a player need before their playstyle metrics stabilise?

 Using bootstrap resampling to estimate measurement uncertainty, I established a 40-map threshold.
 Below this, behavioural estimates are too noisy to distinguish signal from variance.
 This filtered the dataset to a stable cohort of 84 professional players, enough to draw meaningful conclusions while ensuring each player's statistics are reliable.